 Throughout the 50s and 60s, Graphic notation started to be taken seriously by the new generation of heavyweight post-war composers like Krzysztof Penderecki, Karlheinz Stockhausen, John Cage, Roman Haubenstock-Ramati.

 Arguably the greatest musical score ever designed, a pinnacle of graphic notation is by Cornelius Cardew, entitled Treatise (1963-1967).
 The piece consists of 193 pages of highly abstract scores.
 This is the Sistine Chapel of notation.
 His training as a graphic designer is obvious.
 He even used principles of cognitive psychology, which is central to design.

 The score was created to inspire creativity and interpretation of the performer.
 No other instructions were given, not even what instruments to use.
 It’s a dense piece.
 Definitely not a soundtrack to a romantic evening in while entertaining your partner – unless your partner is a food blender.
 It’s a rewarding experience if you follow along with the score.
 Listen and watch the score unfold.

 As the complexity and abstraction of music increased, so too did the scores.
 Many of the pieces that these scores are referencing are obtuse to the point of incomprehensibility, but there remains real beauty in them.

 There are many contemporary musicians using graphic notation such as Brian Eno and Johny Greenwood, yet I’m not so sure this will make it any less esoteric or more widely used even with the rise of some great music notation software.

-Now, here are some of my favourite examples from the last sixty years.
+Here are a few great examples from the last sixty years.